-Most submersible pump motor manufacturers require the motor to reach 30 Hz within one second in order to protect the pump from damage.
-LH Series drives have a parameter, SUBMERSIBLE PUMP, which limits the time the motor runs below 30 Hz to one second.
+Most submersible pump motor manufacturers require the motor to reach 30 Hz within one second to protect the pump from damage.
+The parameter, SUBMERSIBLE PUMP, limits the time the motor runs below 30 Hz to one second.

 When SUBMERSIBLE PUMP is set to YES, the motor speed will ramp to minimum frequency in one second, then ramp to the maximum frequency in a total of 8 seconds.
 The ramp times can be changed through the adjustable parameter, START UP RAMP.
-The default ramp is shown in Figure 32.
+The default ramp is shown in Figure 17.
 The factory default setting for SUBMERSIBLE PUMP is YES and for MIN FREQUENCY it is 30 Hz.

-When the SUBMERSIBLE PUMP parameter is set to NO, the motor will ramp from stop to the maximum frequency in 8 seconds in a linear fashion as depicted in Figure 33.
+When the SUBMERSIBLE PUMP parameter is set to NO, the motor will ramp from stop to the maximum frequency in 8 seconds in a linear fashion as depicted in Figure 18.